eclipse-embed-cdt/web-jekyll/pages/plugins/troubleshooting.md

 Please note that starting with 4.x, compatibility with Eclipses previous than 4.6 Neon was no longer possible.
-If, for any reason, you need a solution for Eclipse Luna or Mars, you can try the GNU MCU Eclipse Plug-in version 3.*, but please keep in mind that this version is no longer maintained.
+If, for any reason, you need a solution for Eclipse Luna or Mars, you can try the Eclipse Embedded CDT Plug-ins version 3.*, but please keep in mind that this version is no longer maintained.

 Similarly: